 - Before you build a new CME, query FOPA:

 - Forms

 - Organizations

 - People

 - Addresses

+- Use wildcard queries when needed

 Fraud Detection and National Security Directorate You have the Public's trust and respect.
 Use them wisely.

 - When you are data entering, do not use hyphens in names